Surveying for Mapping Section 4, Surveying Using GPS and Conclusion

 Surveying with GPS

-Initially developed for military use, GPS is now part of everyday life; used in mobile phones, in-car navigation and search and rescue equipment to mention just a few.
+Initially developed for military use, GPS is now part of everyday life. .
+A few of the many things that GPS is used in include: mobile phones, in-car navigation and search and rescue equipment.
 But there is a wide variety of equipment and techniques that can be used for surveying.

-This web site provided by the Smithsonian National Air and Space Museum gives more detail http://www.nasm.si.edu/gps/work.html.
+The web site provided by the Smithsonian National Air and Space Museum gives more detail http://airandspace.si.edu/exhibitions/gps/.

 GPS was rapidly adapted for surveying, as it can give a position (Latitude, Longitude and Height) directly, without the need to measure angles and distances between intermediate points.
 Survey control could now be established almost anywhere and it was only necessary to have a clear view of the sky so the signal from the GPS satellites could be received clearly.